- 5 Reasons to Fall in Love With the Jeep Grand Cherokee

-The only engine available on the Grand Cherokee in India is a 2.0-litre four-cylinder petrol that produces 271bhp/400Nm.
+The only engine available on the Grand Cherokee in India is a 2.0-litre four-cylinder petrol that produces 271bhp/400Nm, its torque allows the maximum towing capacity of up to 7,200 pounds.
 This engine is mated to an eight-speed automatic transmission and also gets Jeep’s Quadratrac 4X4 system with shiftable drive modes for sand/mud and snow, as well as an auto mode and a sport mode.
 There is no diesel engine option at all for this fifth-generation Grand Cherokee anywhere in the world; instead, it gets Jeep’s 4Xe hybrid technology.

 The Jeep Cherokee, being the flagship in the Jeep range, looks like a suitable candidate to introduce this tech to India whenever Jeep plans to bring it here.
 We will put the Grand Cherokee through its paces both on road and off it once we get a chance to drive the car towards early 2023.

 What about pricing and rivals?

 The Jeep Grand Cherokee, in its fifth generation state, is now competing with the BMW X3, Mercedes-Benz GLE, Lexus RX and Range Rover Velar.
 As of writing this first look article, the Jeep Grand Cherokee had been priced at Rs 77.50 lakh (Introductory price, ex-showroom).